ESC

 Supreme Court or Haestirettur (consists of 7 judges)

-judges proposed by Ministry of Interior selection committee and appointed by the president; judges appointed for an indefinite period
+judges proposed by Ministry of Interior selection committee and appointed by the president for an indefinite period

 Appellate Court or Landsrettur; 8 district courts; Labor Court